-(1) See Note 5 of the Notes to Financial Statements for a discussion of the methodologies used to value securities in the portfolio.

-(2) Investment is on non-accrual status.

-(3) Represents a security with a payment-in-kind component ("PIK").
+- (1) See Note 5 of the Notes to Financial Statements for a discussion of the methodologies used to value securities in the portfolio. - (2) Investment is on non-accrual status. - (3) Represents a security with a payment-in-kind component ("PIK").
 At the option of the issuer, interest can be paid in cash or cash and PIK.
-The percentage of PIK shown is the maximum PIK that can be elected by the portfolio company.

-(4) Investment is non-income producing as of December 31, 2023.

-(5) Represents an illiquid investment.
-At December 31, 2023, 100% of the total fair value of portfolio investments is illiquid.
-All of the Company's portfolio investments are generally subject to restrictions on resale as "restricted securities."

-(6) Represents an investment valued using significant unobservable inputs.
+The percentage of PIK shown is the maximum PIK that can be elected by the portfolio company. - (4) Investment is non-income producing as of December 31, 2023. - (5) Represents an illiquid investment.
+At December 31, 2023, 100% of the total fair value of portfolio investments are illiquid.
+All of the Company's portfolio investments are generally subject to restrictions on resale as "restricted securities." - (6) Represents an investment valued using significant unobservable inputs.

-The accompanying notes are an integral part of these unaudited financial statements.